 - welfare and financial information

-Big White Wall is an online support community that RCS students can join for free.
+Togetherall is an online support community that RCS students can join for free.
 It’s completely anonymous and can be accessed at any time of the day or night, 365 days a year.
-On the website, there are trained counselors making it a safe place to express how you’re feeling.
+On the website, there are trained counsellors making it a safe place to express how you’re feeling.

-To join, go to Big White Wall, pick Organisation and then Universities from the drop-down menu.
+To join, go to Togetherall, pick Organisation and then Universities from the drop-down menu.
 Put your email address in, then create a username.

 Care Experienced Students